ashbaldry/ashbaldry.github.io/_posts/2021-11-23-depcheck-r-dependency-checker.md

 # Print individual package summaries to check if packages can be removed
 ```

 Clearly, there are potential improvements that can be made, 4 packages have been flagged for low use.
-To look further into a couple of these packages:
+Looking further into a couple of these packages:

 ```r
 project_dependencies$stringi